Macrometacorp/docs/docs/streams/tutorials/rest-apis-stream-example.md

 ## Prerequisites

 - A Macrometa account with sufficient permissions to create streams.
 - An API key.
-For more information, refer to [Create API Keys](../account-management/api-keys/create-api-keys)
+For more information, refer to [Create API Keys](../account-management/api-keys/create-api-keys).
 - Appropriate SDK installed.
 For more information, refer to [Install SDKs](../sdks/install-sdks.md).

-## Pub-Sub with Streams Example
+## REST API Streams Example

 1. Copy and paste the code block below in your favorite IDE.
 1. Update constants with your values, such as the API key.